davidgasquez/handbook/Open Data.md

 ## Open Questions
 - Can new table formats play efficiently with IPFS?
 	- E.g: Running [`delta-rs`](https://github.com/delta-io/delta-rs) on top of IPFS.
-	- That'd mean Delta/Iceberg tables have an append only changelog that IPLD understand.
-Same for the storage layer.
-Updates should be handled transparently and efficiently.
 - Is it possible to run Spark/Trino on top of IPFS with Bacalhau?
 - What would be the ideal tabular format for IPFS?
-Parquet?
+	- Parquet could be a great fit if we figure out how to deterministically serialize it and integrate with IPLD.
 - Homomorphic encription on private data?
+- How can datasets be indexed?
+- Some datasets are not static (e.g: Ethereum `blocks`).
+How can we stream new data?

 ### Use Case

 #### How does it competes against a centralized option?

 ### Related Projects